If you want the very best trading tools, developed by proven and active professional traders, you are in the right place!

 Price Action & Trend:

-Price Action trading is at the core of a good trading system.
+Price Action is at the core of a good trading system.
 Price Action starts with bar type selection and builds up from there.
 This is super important because this determines what gets fed to your indicators; noise or meaningful information.
-Once selected, and depending on the bar type used, trading patterns will emerge that repeat over and over again.
+Once selected, and depending on the bar type used, patterns will emerge that repeat over and over again.
 This creates shapes or geometry on your charts that is absolutely fundamental to the way markets work.
-So you start with this if you want to build trading strategies or systems that are robust.
+So you start with this if you want to build trading systems that are robust.

 Momentum & Order Flow Momentum: